Click a topic, or press the enter key on a topic, to reveal its answer.

 Who adjudicates LPC violations?

 The Landmarks Preservation Commission was authorized by law in 1998 to seek civil fines or criminal penalties for violations of its regulations.
-The majority of these violations are adjudicated at the Environmental Control Board (ECB), the City's main civil administrative court.
+The majority of these violations are adjudicated at the Office of Administrative Trials and Hearings (OATH), the City's main civil administrative court.

 How does the violation system work?